Return to the Last Chance Saloon

-Return to the Last Chance Saloon is the second studio album by English rock band The Bluetones, released on 9 March 1998.
-The album is currently certified Gold by the BPI.
-Its offspring singles were "Solomon Bites the Worm", "If...", "Sleazy Bed Track" and "4-Day Weekend".
+Return to the Last Chance Saloon is the second studio album by the English indie rock band the Bluetones, released on 9 March 1998 by A&M Records.
+Produced by Hugh Jones, the album is certified Gold by the British Phonographic Industry (BPI), peaking at number ten on the UK Albums Chart.
+Its offspring singles were "Solomon Bites the Worm", "If...", "Sleazy Bed Track" and "4-Day Weekend" which was only available through mail order and at gigs after A&M were sold to a new company.